brillout/wildcard-api/docs/intro.template.md

   }

   if( err.isServerError ){
-    // The `getData` endpoint function has thrown an uncaught error.
+    // The endpoint function throwed an uncaught error.
-    // There is a bug in our server code. alert(
+    // There is a bug in the server code. alert(
       'Something went wrong on our side.
 We have been notified and we are working on a fix.' + 'Sorry...
 Please try again later.'